kx1t/planefence/README.md

 #Known Issues
 - The history of the map goes wild if there has been no plane within your filter as of today.
 I'll see if we can fix this soon.
 Note that once there's at least 1 plane in the area, the table will render correctly.
-- The script isn't very friendly to changes to the directory namine conventions.
+- The script isn't very friendly to changes to the directory naming conventions.
 Working on that too.
+- The catch-up script has the paths hardcoded.
+This is another thing that needs changing.